DreCorp/mono-wasm-webgldotnet/README.md

 * Define a variable called `$WASM_SDK`.
 For example: `$WASM_SDK="/path/to_wasm_sdk/"`.
 Dont forget the trailing slash.

 * Add compiled `WebGLDotNET.dll` and `OpenToolkit.Mathematics.dll` binaries to the `rooms` folder.
 At the moment you will need to compile them yourself.
-You can simply add relevevant references to `.csproj`, then run `dotnet build`.
+You can simply add relevant references to `.csproj`, then run `dotnet build`.

 * Run `"compile"` command from `build.sh` in the `rooms` folder.